Virgin Money savings accounts

 Virgin Money offers a range of financial products including savings, investments, credit cards, loans, insurance and mortgages.
 Under its Savings banner, Virgin Money offers a wide range of accounts such as cash ISAs, fixed rate bonds, regular deposit savings and easy access.
 Products are available to open online, in-store, by post or by phone.

 Virgin Money is one of the companies within the Virgin Group, founded by Sir Richard Branson.

-Deciding where to slot away your cash can be tricky, with a wide range of savings products to pick from.
-You could choose an easy access savings account, with unlimited withdrawals if you think you might need short-term access to your cash.
-However, check the terms and conditions as many of these accounts come with a bonus for a certain period.
+Deciding where to slot away your cash can be tricky, with such a wide range of savings products to choose from.
+You could, for example, decide on an easy access savings account, where you can add to your account whenever you like and benefit from unlimited withdrawals if you think you might need short-term access to your cash.
+Interest rates on this type of account are variable so can change.

-Another option is a fixed-rate savings account, although make sure you’re happy to tie up your savings for a specific period with one of these.
+Another option is a fixed-rate savings account, where you can be sure of the return you’ll get on your savings.
+However, you'll need to make sure you’re happy to tie up your cash for a specific length of time with one of these.
 Rates are typically fixed for one, two, three or more years.